infinispan/cpp-client/README.md

   CMake 2.8 (2.6 may work except for swig subset) C++03 plus shared_ptr TR1 support.
-  Infinispan server distribution (located via ISPN_HOME or cmake directive) Java (any version compatible with the Infinispan distribution) Python 2.6 or newer
+  Infinispan server distribution (located via JBOSS_HOME or cmake directive) Java (any version compatible with the Infinispan distribution) Python 2.6 or newer